frederickaplan/notes-on-rfc/files/RFC-on-Data-Graph.md

 ### IIIF Document

+- Manifest
+- Etc.

 ### Image

 All following elements include an **History**

+- Rotation with another Image
+- Position on the surface of the Earth
+- Technical Metadata : Focal, etc.

 ### Point

 - Relative to an image
 - Can be linked to other points representing the same thing (homologous points) in another image or in the **4D Map**

+### 4D Point

+- Interstcion of the lines defined by homolougs points on images on a time slice
+- indexed in 4D server
+-

 ### Polygon